Fort Lauderdale Pedestrian Accident Attorneys

 Certain locations are more prone to pedestrian accidents than others.
 Crosswalks can be dangerous, especially when drivers are not aware of the laws that exist to protect walkers.
 Crowded places such as parking lots and garages also pose a threat as motorists might be paying more attention to finding a space or the exit than to looking for pedestrians.
 Walkers in dark clothes might be hard to see at night and ear buds can block out the sound of a vehicle or its horn.

 Liability in Florida pedestrian accidents

-You have four years from the date of a pedestrian accident to file a legal claim, but it is usually best to start the legal process as soon as possible so you can locate the evidence needed to make the strongest possible case.
+You have two years from the date of a pedestrian accident to file a legal claim, but it is usually best to start the legal process as soon as possible so you can locate the evidence needed to make the strongest possible case.
 Though Florida is still a no-fault insurance state, many pedestrians suffer severe and permanent injuries when they’re struck by a vehicle, which allows them to sue the driver directly or file a claim with the driver’s insurance carrier.